hanabi/hanabi.github.io/README.md

 * However, players are not generally supposed to stall until all of the "normal" *Play Clues* and *Save Clues* have been given.
 * Thus, if you receive a clue that looks like a *5's Chop Move* in the *Early Game* and you can see that the player had a good non-stall clue to give, then it IS a chop move after all.

-### The Higher-Rank Finesse
+### The Higher Rank Finesse

 * When a player has a choice between two or more cards to play, if other players are waiting on one of their cards in order to play themselves, then those cards should always be prioritized.
 * However, if both cards are not being "waited on", then players are supposed to play the card with the lower number (rank) first.
-* If a player plays a higher-rank card first, it implies that the next copy of that suit is in someone else's hand.
+* If a player plays a higher rank card first, it implies that the next copy of that suit is in someone else's hand.
 And if it is not immediately clued directly, that player should blind-play their *Finesse Position* card.
-* For example, this is NOT a *Higher-Rank Finesse*:
+* For example, this is NOT a *Higher Rank Finesse*:
   * Alice has a known playable red 1 and a known playable blue 2 in her hand.
   * Alice plays blue 2.
   * Bob comes next.
 Bob does not see any red 2s.
 Bob does see blue 3 on the chop of Cathy.
 Thus, Alice played the blue 2 to give Cathy something to do.
   * Bob clues blues to Cathy as a chop-focus *Play Clue*.
-* For example, this IS a *Higher-Rank Finesse*:
+* For example, this IS a *Higher Rank Finesse*:
   * Alice has a known playable red 1 and a known playable blue 2 in her hand.
   * Alice plays blue 2.
   * Bob comes next.
 Bob does not see any red 2s.
 He does not see any blue 3s either.
 Thus, Alice was supposed to play the red 2 first.
   * This means that Bob must have blue 3, so he blind-plays his *Finesse Position* card.

+### The Higher Rank Finesse in Dual-Color Variants

+* When you get a play clue on a card that could be multiple suits, you must take the average of all of the ranks and treat the card as having that rank for the purposes of performing a *Higher Rank Finesse*.
+* For example, in a 3-player Wild & Crazy game:
+  * The Green 1 and Rainbow 2 are played on the stacks.
+  * Mike receives a yellow *Play Clue* on slot 1.
+  * This means that the card could be a Green 2, Orange 1, or Rainbow 3.
+  * Thus, the average rank is: (2 + 1 + 3) / 3 = 2
+  * Mike also knows that he can play a White 2 on slot 4.
+  * If the average value ended up being higher than 2.0, then Mike would have to play the White 2 first, or else it would initiate a *Higher Rank Finessse*.

-### The Higher-Rank Bluff & The Higher-Rank Layered Finesse
+### The Higher Rank Bluff & The Higher Rank Layered Finesse

-* If is possible to lie to the next player and imply a *Higher-Rank Finesse* when they have an unrelated card on *Finesse Position*.
+* If is possible to lie to the next player and imply a *Higher Rank Finesse* when they have an unrelated card on *Finesse Position*.
 * After the unrelated card is played, since the person who lied was in *Bluff Position*, no further cards should be promised.
-* If an unrelated card was played and the person who lied was not in *Bluff Position*, it implies a *Higher-Rank Layered Finesse*.
+* If an unrelated card was played and the person who lied was not in *Bluff Position*, it implies a *Higher Rank Layered Finesse*.

 ### The Lower Rank Finesse & The Lower Rank Bluff